TheHolyHalila/MilkyWay/README.md

 The parameters for the Spline are the Waypoints, the class does the rest.

+&nbsp;&nbsp;

 Some function you might use:

+`get_linear_points` Will return all points between all Waypoints.
 ```python
 spline.get_linear_points()
 ```
-Will return all points between Waypoints.
+&nbsp;
+The `plot` functions let's you view the spline, the `scatter` parameters sets the point scattering
 ```python
 spline.plot(scatter=False)
 ```
-The plot functions let's you view the spline, the `scatter` parameters sets the point scattering